Keyfactor/ejbca-easy-rest-client/README.md

 Erce is a fully self-contained Maven project.
 To build:

 1. Check out a local branch
-2. Build and package using Maven:
+2. Build and package using Maven (-llr is for newer versions of maven to recognize the local repository in the lib directory):
 ```
-mvn clean package
+mvn -llr clean package
 ```
 3. Run the resulting .jar file with the --help flag to see the available commands.